IPhone OS 2

 iPhone OS 2 is the second major release of the iOS mobile operating system developed by Apple Inc., being the successor to iPhone OS 1.
-It was the first release of iOS to support third-party applications via the App Store. iPhone OS 2.2.1 was the final version of iPhone OS 2.
+It was the first version of iOS to support third-party applications via the App Store. iPhone OS 2.2.1 is the final version of iPhone OS 2.
 It was succeeded by iPhone OS 3 on June 17, 2009.

-iPhone OS 2.0 became available on July 11, 2008 with the release of the iPhone 3G.
-Devices running iPhone OS 1 are upgradable to this version.
-This version of iOS introduces the App Store, making third-party applications available to the iPhone and iPod Touch.
-Prior to the public release of iPhone OS 2.0, Apple held a keynote event to announce the iPhone OS Software Development Kit ("SDK") to developers.
+iPhone OS 2 became available on July 11, 2008 with the release of the iPhone 3G.
+First generation iPhones and iPod Touches running iPhone OS 1 are upgradable to this version, but it costs $9.95 on the iPod touch.
+This version of iOS introduces the App Store, making third-party applications officially available to the iPhone and iPod Touch.
+Prior to the public release of iPhone OS 2, Apple held a keynote event to announce the iPhone OS Software Development Kit ("SDK") to developers.
 Originally it was called 1.2.